sygmaprotocol/sygma-relayer-deployment/README.md

 **Note #2: Never use this private key for something else and keep it secret**
 ***Note #3: Do not forget to top up the balance of the sender key and set some periodic checks of the balance***

-The current TestNet/Mainent Relayer opearation requires to have private keys for 3 EVM networks: Goerli, Moonbase, and Polygon Mumbai (as it states for now).
+The current TestNet/Mainent Relayer operation requires private keys for 3 EVM networks: Goerli, Moonbase, and Polygon Mumbai (as it states for now).

 2. For each network, you should have an RPC provider.
 You can use your own node or any of the available SaaS providers like Alchemy or Infura.

-3. Fork the repo to your own organisation.
-In this guide GitHub repo used as CI/CD platform.
+3. Fork the repo to your own organization.
+In this guide, the GitHub repo is used as CI/CD platform.
 More on GitHub actions read [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
 ### Setup AWS account

 If you already don't own an AWS Account, use [this link as a guide from the official support](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

-## How to run infrastructure provisioning first time
+## How to run infrastructure provisioning the first time

 #### Tools